Where to get (and how to use) single-journey tickets

 ACTV vaporetto (waterbus) tickets are available at:

-- Hellovenezia ticket offices, including ticket windows at larger ACTV stations.
+- Hellovenezia ticket offices, including the Piazzale Roma (near the taxi stand) and ticket windows at larger ACTV stations.

 - Multilingual self-service ticket machines at many ACTV stations.

-- From the conductor on the water bus, if you can't buy a ticket before boarding.
+- From the conductor on the water bus if you can't buy a ticket before boarding, although this is now discouraged.

 Fares for non-residents are outrageous: